avishaan/codehatcher.github.io/_posts/2019-04-19-backlog-story-delivery.md

 toc_sticky: true
 ---
 ## Introduction
-The below backlog story development and delivery process outlines that the head of engineering or even CTO can take to have alignment with product and business on efficient and bugless(ish) delivery.
+The below backlog story development and delivery process outlines that the head of engineering or even CTO can use to have alignment with product and business.
+The process optimizes for an efficient and bugless(ish) delivery.

-Although written specifically for Tracker, I've personally used similar techniques with everything from customized instances of redmine, to lightweight GH issues, to heavyweight JIRA.
+Although written specifically for Tracker, I've personally used similar techniques with everything from customized instances of Redmine, to lightweight GH issues, to heavyweight JIRA.

 ## Process
 Engineering follows the below steps when popping a story off the backlog.
 ### 1. Starting Stories
 Feature stories with points are assigned in the “Iteration/Backlog” category, no blockers, no “needs” (such as missing files) can be started.
-Bugs and chores do not require points in order to be begun but still require everything else to be in order.
+Bugs and chores do not require points but still require everything else to be in order.
 ### 2. Priority Order
-Stories should be started in order from highest priority to lowest at all times, that means the highest story that meets the above criteria should always be started no matter what.
+Stories should be started in order from highest priority to lowest at all times, which means the highest story that meets the above criteria should always be started no matter what.
-### 3. Story Assignment
+### 3. Assign
 Start a story either assigned to you or not assigned to anyone by clicking on the “start" button.
 ### 4. Single Tasking
 Start only one story at a time; there should not be multiple started stories by a person.
 Multiple started stories blocks others from taking on a task.